I Am Overwhelmed By Depression - How To Overcome And Available Treatments

 • Atypical Antidepressants

-Many people are hesitant to try medication, either due to side-effects and other personal beliefs, but great strides have been made to make these drugs as safe as possible and to minimize side effects.
+Many people may feel hesitant to try medication, either due to side-effects and other personal beliefs, but great strides have been made to make these drugs as safe as possible and to minimize side effects.
 This is especially true with SSRIs and SNRIs, and these are considered to be less burdensome than TCAs and MAOIs in terms of side-effects.
 Therefore, currently, the pros of using antidepressants outweigh the potential cons.

 Note: Prescription medication should not be sought after without the guidance of a health professional.
 Before taking any prescription medication, consult with your doctor to determine the best course of action for you.